-Storebrand considers sustainability risk, including climate risk, for all investments.
-The strategy includes the exclusion of companies, the ranking of companies based on various sustainability criteria and influencing companies through voting at the general meeting and meetings with the management.
+Storebrand Livsforsikring considers sustainability risk, including climate risk, for all investments.
+The goal is to reduce the risk of the value of the investments being negatively affected by sustainability-related matters.
+The tools include the exclusion of companies, the ranking of companies based on various sustainability criteria and influencing companies through voting at the general meeting and meetings with the management.

-Storebrand will not invest in companies that can be linked to serious violations of human rights, serious environmental damage, corruption or other financial crime.
+Storebrand Livsforsikring will not invest in companies that can be linked to serious violations of human rights, serious environmental damage, corruption, or other financial crime.
 In addition, companies that produce or sell controversial weapons or have a significant share of sales from non-sustainable products such as tobacco, coal and oil sand are excluded.
 Other companies receive a sustainability score based on exposure to and management of sustainability risks that may affect the company's performance and value.
-The sustainability score is used to a variable extent in the investment process for various funds and portfolios.
+The sustainability score is used to a variable extent in the investment process for various funds and portfolios, included that some funds and portfolios are overweighted companies which contributes to solutions of sustainability issues.
+The Investment strategi sets limits and goals for sustainability risks, among these requirements for minimum sustainability scores and goals for share in solution companies.